Sheltercosmop/Chinese-Alpaca-LoRA-and-Alpaca-7b-replication/README.md

 ## A alpaca-7b-hf replication
 A alpaca-7b-hf replication with no moderation filter and output watermark
 ## Multilingual Instruction LLaMA LoRA
 This is a multilingual instruction LLaMA LoRA that mainly focused on Simplified Chinese but also support Japanese and Traditional Chinese(HK and TW)
+Note that the LLaMA model is not pre-trained in Chinese, so the model still has far better performance on the English task, so please try to use English if possible.
 ### Version
 Version 0.4 (Newest)
 The repository now contains the latest version of our training results.